DavidRueter/Theas/docs/index.rst

 .. note::
     Theas does not impose any restrictions on client-side development: you are free to use whatever tools and frameworks you like.

-Theas is built in Python 3.4, using Tornado for the web server, Jinja2 for templating, and pymssql for MS SQL connectivity.
+Theas is built in Python (currently 3.6), using Tornado for the web server, Jinja2 for templating, and pymssql for MS SQL connectivity.
 Theas was built to work with Microsoft SQL, and in particular, the SQL-based OpsStream business execution platform, but can be used with other database platforms as well.

-*******
 Overview
-*******
+********

 Theas (Greek word for goddess) is a server-side web application framework for building database-driven web applications to be used by authenticated users.
 Theas is not designed for public facing websites.